lintonylin/Information_Retrieval/README.md

 cd ../../
 ```

-Use Google Search API to crawl articles based on distant supervision
+Use Google Search API to crawl articles based on distant supervision.
-Please modify the api key and filename in google crawling.py
+Please modify the api key and filename in google crawling.py.

 ```
 python google crawling.py
 ```
-Split the target sentences from the articles
+Split the target sentences from the articles.
-Please modify the filename in processing.py
+Please modify the filename in processing.py.

 ```
 python processing.py